OpenTechSchool/bookshelf/startup-culture.md

 ## Creating Effective Teams: A Guide for Members and Leaders
 by Susan A. Wheelan

-## Strategy and the Fat Smoker; Doing What's Obvious But Not Easy
+## Strategy and the Fat Smoker.
+Doing What's Obvious But Not Easy
 by David H Maister